 Notwithstanding the foregoing, with respect to taxable years beginning after December 31, 2018, a beneficial owner that uses an accrual method of accounting for U.S. federal income tax purposes and that prepares an "applicable financial statement" (as defined in Code Section 451) may be required to include OID no later than at the time such amounts are reflected on such a financial statement.
+The IRS released proposed regulations on September 9, 2019 (on which a beneficial owner may rely) that exclude OID on the Guaranteed Certificates from this new rule.
 Beneficial owners should consult their tax advisors regarding the effect, if any, of this provision on their individual circumstances.